ssanin82/ktask/README.md

 *NOTE*: In a consolidated order book bid and ask often cross, which never happens in an order book of an individual exchange.

-## Building/Starting/Stopping
-All to be done from the root folder of the project.
-- Build: `docker-compose build`
-- Start: `docker-compose up -d`
-- Stopping: `docker-compose down`
-- Tracing best bid/offer prices: `docker-compose logs -f get_bba`
-- Tracing notional volume bands: `docker-compose logs -f get_vbd`
-- Tracing mid price with "deviations": `docker-compose logs -f get_pbd`
-- NOTE I did try uploading the image to DockerHub to save time on verifying the task, but considering the size of that image (several gigabytes), pulling it from DockerHub is not much faster, if at all, compared to building it from Dockerfile

-## TODO
+## Running Publisher/Subscriber
-- WebSocket connection drop - implement reconnecting
+- Starting the publisher: `cargo run --bin pricer`
+- Starting the subscriber: `cargo run --bin consumer`

+## Difference with real production code
+- WebSocket connection drops are not handled.
+Exchanges do drop connections periodically, in production the market data component should reconnect once connection is lost.
-- Binance out of sync meassage - implement re-fetching the snapshot
+- Binance out of sync meassage - rare, but if it happens (message stream skips over some sequence numbers, the component should reconnect and rebuild the order book)
-- I have hardcoded gRPC server host and port for simplicity
+- I have hardcoded gRPC server host and port for simplicity, symbols are also hardcoded for each exchange, price/size precisions are hardcoded
-- For simplicity, I haven't dockerized the pricer and subscriber, but it can be done without a problem
+- For simplicity, I haven't dockerized the pricer and subscriber.
+Can be done if necessary, but in case of test assignment since Rust has an efficient package management, it may be excessive.